The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Introduction

-A crucial discovery of the field of quantum causal networks is that the optimisation of multi-round quantum communication protocols can be framed as a \textit{semi-definite program} \cite{chiribella2016optimal}, where the optimisation can be with respect to a range of different performance measures.
-For a given measure, the resultant optimal success probability leads to a notion of min-entropy for quantum combs, which generalises the min-entropy of quantum states \cite{konig2009operational} in quantum cryptography.
-In this work, we consider a performance measure based on learning a hidden classical parameters of quantum networks, which are modelled as classical-quantum combs: generalisations of classical-quantum states \cite{wilde2011classical} where a series of quantum combs are indexed by a classical parameter.
-We analyse properties of combs of this form and investigate a range of examples based on measurement-based quantum computation.
+A crucial discovery within the field of theoretical quantum networks is that the optimisation of multi-round quantum protocols with respect to different performance measures can be framed as \textit{semi-definite programs} \cite{chiribella2016optimal}.
+For a given protocol, the maximal ability to produce quantum correlations with its output leads to a notion of \textit{min-entropy} for quantum combs, a generalisation of the conditional min-entropy of quantum states \cite{konig2009operational,renner2008security}.
+In this work, we use the comb min-entropy to quantify how well correlations can be generated with an unknown classical parameter underlying the quantum networks via an optimal strategy, thereby quantifying the ultimate limits on what can be learnt about the parameter.
+These networks are modelled as classical-quantum combs, which are generalisations of classical-quantum states \cite{wilde_2017}, where the classical variable indexes as family of quantum combs rather than quantum states.
+Due to the broad applicability of both the combs formalism and entropic quantities in quantum information theory, this classical-quantum comb min-entropy framework represents a powerful tool for analysing a range of information processing tasks.
+In particular, this framework allows for the analysis of the structural properties of a protocol, which cannot be represented using classical-quantum states.
+We demonstrate the utility of this approach via a range of operationally motivated examples based on measurement-based quantum computation.